 Independence of two accountability mechanisms can be assessed through:

-Examining whether the persons making decisions in one of the mechanism are similar to the other mechanism
+Examining whether the persons making decisions in one of the mechanism are similar to the other mechanism.

-Examining whether the persons making decisions in one of the mechanism are appointed by the persons in charge of the other mechanism
+Examining whether the persons making decisions in one of the mechanism are appointed by the persons in charge of the other mechanism.

 Examining whether the persons making decisions in one of the mechanism have material relationships with the other mechanism that may affect their independence of judgment.